Bensonmusonda/yt-cli-music-stream/README.md

 ```bash
 python yt-music-enhanced-iv.py
 ```

-Replace `your_script_name.py` with the actual filename of your script.

 You will be greeted with the main menu, from which you can choose to stream, download, or view settings.